csunghye/acoustic_pipeline/README.md

 * `-covarep`: Optional (type: boolean).
 If `True`, the covarep program will run.
 MATLAB with valid license is required to run this program.
 I am planning to slowly migrate this program from MATLAB to Octave or Python, but this will take some time...

 * `-forced_alignment`: Optional (type: boolean).
-If `True`, the Penn Phonetics forced aligner will run.
+If `True`, a revised version of the Penn Phonetics forced aligner will run.
 This program is the only language-specific program out of all, and for now only the English forced aligner is included.

 *  `-turn_level`: Optional (type: boolean).
 If `True`, all acoustic measures will be summarized by turns (not by speaker).
 This option works with openSMILE and covarep.
 Duration measures will not be included in the final output file, even if `-SAD True`.